 I was 18 at the time, I believe.
 I had imposter syndrome but not from the fast growth.
 That is just background noise to the work you’re doing on a daily basis.

-Do you think you could have made Gumroad as an indie hacker if you hadn’t had the experience working at Pinterest?
+Could you have made Gumroad if you hadn’t worked at Pinterest?